borys-t-majewski/task_uploader_todoist/README.md

 ## 🛠️ Improvement areas
 - Add extra content per user (background of user work, commonly used terms, etc.) that will help transcribe properly.
 - Ability to create separate deadline for each subtask, with relative difference from full task deadline.
+- Potentially create timeout for sessions
+- Fix bugs with program taking timestamp from different timezone

 ## 🔄 Todoist Integration